Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Engineering.md

 ## Initial research

-After pinpointing the problem of carbapenem-resistance Enterobacteriaceae (CRE), we investigated several leads we had on detection methods.
+After pinpointing the problem of Carbapenem-resistance Enterobacteriaceae (CRE), we investigated several leads we had on detection methods.
 Ideas such as using bait-prey interactions between biosensors proved far too complicated to design and using specifically engineered bacteriophages to infect CRE with genes